MackHeller/project-team-24-public/deliverables/iteration-01.review.md

  * List goals/tasks, from most to least important.
  * If a goal/task was not part of the original iteration plan, please mention it.
  * For each goal/task, refer to artifact(s) that show that it was met/completed.

+ - We have a concrete problem to solve (Google doc for brainstorming projects)
+ - Very rough idea of implementation down and how our group will function. (initial idea pitch document)

 Goals/tasks that were planned but not met/completed:

  * List goals/tasks, from most to least important.
  * For each goal/task, explain why it was not met/completed. e.g. Did you change your mind, or did you just not get to it yet?

+   Having all group member trained in Unity
+   - Midterm week gave our group members very little additional time to learn Unity

 (Optional) Goals/tasks that were not originally planned, but ended up being not met/completed: